securefederatedai/openfl/docs/running_the_federation_with_gandlf.rst

 Post Experiment
 ^^^^^^^^^^^^^^^

 Experiment owners may access the final model in its native format.
-Once the model has been converted to its native format, inference can be done using [GaNDLF's inference API](https://mlcommons.github.io/GaNDLF/usage/#running-gandlf-traininginference).
+Once the model has been converted to its native format, inference can be done using `GaNDLF's inference API <https://mlcommons.github.io/GaNDLF/usage/#running-gandlf-traininginference>`.
 Among other training artifacts, the aggregator creates the last and best aggregated (highest validation score) model snapshots.
 One may convert a snapshot to the native format and save the model to disk by calling the following command from the workspace:

 .. code-block:: console